Swimming Lesson FAQs

 How will the lessons be restarting?

-All lessons will be recommencing from Monday 4 January 2021 (we will still be advised by Welsh Government on restrictions, which may impact our timelines).
-This will be dependent on what the Welsh Government’s COVID policies states for the New Year.
+All lessons will be recommencing from Monday 10 May 2021 (we will still be advised by Welsh Government on restrictions, which may impact our timelines).

 Will there be facility guidance to follow?

 Yes, all parents will have access to our Parents Code of Conduct for all rules and regulations in the facilities.
 We will also give everyone a guide of the safety measures we have in place to keep you, your child and all other facility users safe during these heightened restrictions.